YJW1999/Lockfree_Graph_CPP_implementation/README.md

 7. Is_reachable()

-We assume that all read operations are atomic.
+We assume that all read operations from atomic variables are atomic.
 There are two paths in this function.

 In the first path, the linearization point is in line 188 'tmp->edge.first == j', clearly this is a comparison between two consistent variable.
 It relies two conditon.
 The first condition is how is the 'cur' read every time, the answer is that cur read atomically in every iteration in the while loop.
 The second condition is in line 182, '!BFSqueue.empty()' is true, clearly it is a local variable, so the state keeps consistent.
 Thus, this path is linearizable.